-In this study, the QuEChERS extraction technique was used for the extraction and clean-up of samples which was modified by Prodhan et al. (2015).
-The chopped samples were grounded thoroughly with the fruit blender.
-A representative 10-g portion of thoroughly homogenized sample was weighted in a 50 mL polypropylene centrifuge tube.
-Then 10 mL of acetonitrile (MeCN) was added into the centrifuge tube.
-The centrifuge tube was closed properly and shaken vigorously for 30 s by the use of a vortex mixer.
-Then, 4 g of anhydrous MgSO4 and 1 g of NaCl were added into the centrifuge tube, and it was shaken immediately by the vortex mixer for 1 minute to prevent the formation of magnesium sulfate aggregates.
-Afterwards, the extract was centrifuged for 5 min at 5000 rpm.
-An aliquot of 3 mL of the MeCN layer was transferred into a 15 mL micro centrifuge tube containing 600 mg anhydrous MgSO4 and 120 mg Primary Secondary Amine (PSA).
-Then it was thoroughly mixed by vortex for 30 s and centrifuged for 5 minutes at 4000 rpm.
+In this study, the QuEChERS extraction technique was used for the extraction and clean-up of samples which was modified by Prodhan et al. in 2015, where the chopped samples were grounded thoroughly with the fruit blender.
+In a 50 mL polypropylene centrifuge tube, a representative 10g portion of thoroughly homogenized sample was weighted and 10 mL of acetonitrile (MeCN) was added into the centrifuge tube.
+Then the centrifuge tube was closed properly and shaken vigorously for 30 s by the use of a vortex mixer and 1 g of NaCl and 4 g of anhydrous MgSO4 were added into the centrifuge tube, and it was shaken immediately by the vortex mixer for 1 minute to prevent the formation of magnesium sulfate aggregates.
+Afterwards, the extract was centrifuged at 5000 rpm for 5 min.
+An aliquot of 3 mL of MeCN layer was transferred into a 15 mL micro centrifuge tube containing 120 mg

+Primary Secondary Amine (PSA) and 600 mg anhydrous MgSO4 and then it was thoroughly mixed by vortex for 30 s and centrifuged at 4000 rpm for 5 minutes.
 (Laboratory Centrifuges, Sigma-3K30, Germany).
-After centrifuge, a 1 mL supernatant was filtered by a 0.2 μm PTFE filter, and then it was taken in a clean GC vial for injection.
+After centrifugation, a 1 mL supernatant was filtered by a 0.2 μ m PTFE filter.
+Then it was taken in a clean GC vial for injection.